WorldHistoricalGazetteer/whg3/developer/database-management.md

 ## Replicate Main Database

 - Database copying is best done using `pg_basebackup`, which copies an entire database directory without having to dump and then reconstruct the database.
-Use the helper script at `duplicate_database_folder.sh` like this:
+To replicate the main database running on `whgazetteer.org` into the directory used by `dev.whgazetteer.org`, use the helper script at `duplicate_database_folder.sh` like this:

 ```sh
 cd ~/sites/scripts